-A site inspection was carried out by the author with the subject trees and the general growing environment evaluated on the 13th of October 2022.
+A site inspection was carried out by Greg Tesoriero (CPS AQF Level 5 Arborist) with the subject trees and the general growing environment evaluated on the 13th of October 2022.
 The weather at the time of inspections was sunny and clear with good visibility.